chrisnorman7/backstreets/backstreets/README.md

 pub run test
 ```

 The default configuration file used when testing is `config.src.yaml`.
 This file should be checked into version control.
-It also the template for configuration files used in deployment.
+It is also the template for configuration files used in deployment.

 ## Deploying an Application